katsurokai/NSWI130-ENROLL/README.md

 - [Student Enrollment](./features/Enrollment.md)
 > As a student I need to be able to enroll in a class as my rights according to \<legal document\>

-- Teacher's course establishment
+- Admin's course establishment
-> As a teacher, I would like to have the ability to manage my courses, including the following capabilities:
+> As a administator, I would like to have the ability to manage courses, including the following capabilities:
+> - Adding/archiving courses.
 > - Open courses for student enrollment.
-> - Enroll or unenroll students in my courses.
+> - Enroll or unenroll students in courses.
-> - Modify course details as needed to ensure they are up-to-date.
+> - Modify course details as needed
-> This will allow for greater flexibility and control over the course management process.

 - Admin Override
 > In a case of unpredictible circumstanses/ emergency